There is a stigma about growing old(er) in America, This stigma often translates into ageism.

 There is routine.
 Follow the routine: Wake up, go to work, come home.
 This routine will work for thousands of years.
 It’s easier this way.
 We are drones.
 And drones don’t think about anything else, least of all the rapid passing of finite life.

-Referring to adults, typically males, who are stuck in youth, ultimately stunted in their refusal to grow up.
+This refers to adults, typically males, who are stuck in youth, ultimately stunted in their refusal to grow up.

 But the mentality behind Peter Pan’s rule of “Never grow up” extends far beyond social interactions and becoming a responsible adult, be it in jobs, relationships, etc. The attitude is that growing old is a betrayal of the “live fast, die young” mantra that has been championed in the US, and around much of the world, for as long as anyone can remember.